Princeton-Cabernet/p4-projects/SipHash-tofino/README.md

 # Tofino implementation of HalfSipHash

 This directory hosts P4 implementation of the HalfSipHash keyed hash function on the Barefoot Tofino programmable switch.
-For more details, please refer to our paper: [Secure Keyed Hashing on Programmable Switches](https://doi.org/10.1145/3472873.3472881) (To appear in SIGCOMM'20 SPIN workshop).
+For more details, please refer to our paper: [Secure Keyed Hashing on Programmable Switches](https://doi.org/10.1145/3472873.3472881) (Published in *SIGCOMM 2021 Workshop on Secure Programmable network INfrastructure (SPIN 2021)*).

 ### Compiling and running P4 code